-Title Child Protection and Safeguarding Policy Last Updated September2022 Written by Katherine Duller Ratified by the Trustees December 2022 Completed September 2022 Next Review Date August 2023
+Title Child Protection and Safeguarding Policy Last Updated September2023 Written by Katherine Duller Ratified by the Trustees Completed September 2023 Next Review Date August 2024

+- Education for a connected world

+- Sharing nudes and semi-nudes: advice for education settings working with children adn young people

 - Thinkuknow

 - Every Mind Matters

 - Harmful online challenges and online hoaxes

 - LGFL Undressed

 The Mossbourne Federation is doing what it reasonably can to limit our pupils' exposure to online risks through the schools' IT systems.
 We have appropriate filters and monitoring systems in place to prevent children being exposed to illegal, inappropriate or harmful materials or being subjected to harmful online interaction with other users.
+The academy will annually audit the filtering and monitoring processes in line with guidance from the DfE- 'Meeting digital and technology standards in schools and colleges'.
+This audit will ensure any gaps in the identification of staff, their roles and responsibilities are identified.
+This will also act as a monitoring process of the systems in place to filter content and ensure the relevant standards are met.
+All staff, including senior staff and governors, will receive appropriate training around the expectations in relation to filtering and monitoring.
+More information can be found in the site specific appendices.